Journalism

 Journalism is the production and distribution of reports on the interaction of events, facts, ideas, and people that are the "news of the day" and that informs society to at least some degree of accuracy.
 The word, a noun, applies to the occupation (professional or not), the methods of gathering information, and the organizing literary styles.

-The appropriate role for journalism varies from countries to country, as do perceptions of the profession, and the resulting status.
+The appropriate role for journalism varies from country to country, as do perceptions of the profession, and the resulting status.
 In some nations, the news media are controlled by government and are not independent.
 In others, news media are independent of the government and operate as private industry.
 In addition, countries may have differing implementations of laws handling the freedom of speech, freedom of the press as well as slander and libel cases.
+Additionally, many academics have researched the role of journalism in the proliferation of globalisation, contributing to a more interconnected 'world as one.'

+In recent years, the rise of the internet and online media has significantly shifted how people consume information, with an increasing preference for digital sources.
+In some regions, this shift has even led to the complete disappearance of traditional print newspapers.

 The proliferation of the Internet and smartphones has brought significant changes to the media landscape since the turn of the 21st century.
 This has created a shift in the consumption of print media channels, as people increasingly consume news through e-readers, smartphones, and other personal electronic devices, as opposed to the more traditional formats of newspapers, magazines, or television news channels.
 News organizations are challenged to fully monetize their digital wing, as well as improvise on the context in which they publish in print.
 Newspapers have seen print revenues sink at a faster pace than the rate of growth for digital revenues.